 In child custody and child support administration, stereotype-based beliefs about the allocation of family responsibilities are both firmly rooted and largely unquestioned.
 Suppose some desirable job involved much out-of-town travel.
 Suppose, in hiring for that job, an employer discriminated in favor of fathers and against mothers, on the grounds that the best interests of the children favored mothers not doing extensive, out-of-town travel.
 The employer most likely would be in violation of sex discrimination laws and subject to a costly legal judgment.
-In contrast, “the best interest of the child” has successfully smothered in justifications huge gender inequalities in state-awarded child custody and child support.
+In contrast, “the best interests of the child” has successfully smothered in justifications huge gender inequalities in state-awarded child custody and child support.

 Gender inequalities in labor force participation, in contrast, are much smaller.
 Among parents ages 25 to 49 living with at least one own-child, three mothers worked full-time for every four fathers that did.
 Among parents of those ages living with at least one own-child under age five, one mother worked full-time for every two fathers that did.
 Motherhood matters much less in the workforce than in courtrooms making child-custody or child-support decisions.